Post Summary: Things to do in Japan

 Walk Amidst the Mossy Lanterns at Kasuga-Taisha

 Another famous Nara attraction is Kasuga-taisha.
-Kasuga-taisha, or Kasuga Grand Shrine, is the principal Shinto shrine in Nara and a UNESCO World Heritage Site.
-Founded in the 8th century, it’s a special place to wander around, especially in the early morning or early evening.
+Kasuga-Taisha, or Kasuga Grand Shrine, is the principal Shinto shrine in Nara and a UNESCO World Heritage Site.
+Founded in the 8th century, it’s a special place to wander around, especially in the early morning or evening.

 Discover Traditional Nara-machi